-We have audited the financial statements of Real Life Options (the 'parent charitable company') and its subsidiaries (the 'group') for the year ended 31 March 2022, which comprise Consolidated Statement of Financial Activities, the charity Statement of Financial Activities, Consolidated and Charity Balance Sheets, Consolidated Statement of Cashflows, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Real Life Options (the 'parent charitable company') and its subsidiaries (the 'group') for the year ended 31 March 2023, which comprise the Group Charitable Company Statement of Financial Activities, the Group and Parent Charitable Company Balance Sheets, the Group Charitable Company Cash Flow Statement, and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).